 One of the cheeriest and sunniest rooms in our house is our sunroom.
 It's one of my favorite rooms and was both my beloved Mother's and our beloved cairn terrier, "Bud's", favorite rooms.
 I know why it was my Mother's favorite rooms - she just loved sunshine.
 Since this room is on the south side it gets a lot of sun and because of this can be "hot" at times.

 I often wondered why it was "Bud's" favorite room too until one day it dawned on me that the sunroom was the only room in the house that he could see out of.
 He'd sit in front of the french doors all day just looking out.

 Hubby and I made the large Santa and Mrs. Claus dolls in November of 1998.
 They both stand 36" tall.
-I wrote about both of them in a Linda's Blog post in 2007 entitled "My Favorite BIG Christmas Dolls and Wood Crafts.

 We had a problem with the large Santa.
 When he was finished he seemed to be a bit top heavy.
 He kept falling forward.
 So we decided to add a black platform for him to stand on and then nailed his feet to it.
-It's not the most attrative to look at, but it works.
+It's not the most attractive to look at, but it works.
 He doesn't fall over anymore.

 On the bottom shelf of the plant stand are two pixie cloth dolls that my sister made me one year.
 They're little pixies filled with bean bag beads.
 Between the two pixies is a ceramic and paperclay Christmas Santa wolf that my older brother gave me one year.
 I just love the wolf because he's so different.